ProgMEM-CC/miniblox.impact.client.updatedv2/SCRIPT_MANAGER.md

 ## Troubleshooting

 ### Script doesn't load

 - Check browser console (F12) for errors
-- Verify syntax is correct
+- Verify that your syntax is correct
 - Make sure you're creating a `new Module(...)`

-### Module doesn't appear in ClickGUI
+### Module doesn't appear in ClickGUI?

 - Check if the module was created successfully
 - Look in the `Scripts` category
 - Reload the page and try again

 ### Script error message

 - Read the error message in the alert dialog
 - Check console for detailed error with line numbers
-- Fix syntax errors and reload the script
+- Fix these syntax errors and reload the script

 ## Example: Complete Module